 REW about 1937.

 While sailing to Europe as a result of winning the Chaloner Prize, REW met two circus acrobats.
-The result was an ad hoc performance for fellow passengers.
+The result was an ad-hoc performance for fellow passengers.
 REW is seen on the left.
+REW left New York for Europe on May 25, 1939.

-REW with his new Mercier bicycle.
-He and fellow Herron student Harry A. Davis cycled much of northern France the summer of 1939.
+REW in Paris with his new Mercier bicycle.
+He and fellow Herron student Harry A. Davis cycled much of northern France during the summer of 1939.
+After the declaration of war with Germany in 1939, REW rode from Paris to Le Havre to escape the German invasion of France.
 The bicycle is still extant.

 REW on the Pont de la Tournelle with Notre Dame in the background.
 REW lived at the Hotel Liberia, 9 Rue de la Grande -Chaumiere, Paris.

-REW during a lifeboat drill aboard ship on his return home to the U.S. after urging by the American embassy to leave.
+REW during a lifeboat drill aboard the Fort Richepause on his return home to the U.S. after urging by the American embassy to leave.
 He would arrive back in New York on October 2, 1939.

 Robert Edward Weaver upon his graduation from Officer Candidate School c.
 1943